floyo logo

 Reference video This is the motion source.
 Kling 3.0 reads body movement, facial expressions, and hand positions from it.
 Standard mode supports reference clips up to 30 seconds in video orientation.
 Clear, single-person movement transfers cleanest.
 Fast overlapping gestures or two-person frames are harder for the model to follow.

-Character Orientation This is the setting most users overlook.
+Character Orientation This is the setting most people overlook.
 Two options:

 Prompt Optional.
 Use it to shape style, lighting, or background rather than motion.
 "Studio lighting, white background" or "outdoor scene, golden hour" are the right kinds of instructions here.
 The motion comes from the reference clip, so you don't need to describe the action.

-Keep original sound Toggle this on to carry the reference video's audio into the output.
+Keep original sound (default: on) Toggle this on to carry the reference video's audio into the output.
 Useful for preserving timing against music, dialogue rhythm, or ambient sound from the source clip.
+Turn it off if you plan to add your own audio in post.

 What is Kling 3.0 Standard Motion Control good for?

-Talking clips, simple dances, walking sequences, light acting beats, and social content at 720p.
-Standard is faster and cheaper than Pro.
-Use it to test motion references and lock timing before committing a final take to Pro.
+Standard Motion Control works best for talking clips, dancing sequences, walking shots, light acting beats, and social content at 720p.
+Standard is faster than Pro mode.
+Use it to test motion references and lock timing before committing a final take to Pro for the polished render.

+Social content at speed.
 Standard handles most social formats well.
-TikToks, Reels, and short previews where 720p is enough are the natural home.
+TikToks, Reels, and short previews where 720p is enough are the natural use case.
 Portrait shots, full-body characters, gesture transfer, and dance content all work.

 Read more